mikro-orm/mikro-orm/docs/docs/quick-start.md

 ## Folder-based discovery

-You can also provide paths where we store our entities via `entities` array.
-Internally it uses [`globby`](https://github.com/sindresorhus/globby) so we can use [globbing patterns](https://github.com/sindresorhus/globby#globbing-patterns), including negative globs.
+You can also provide paths where you store your entities via `entities` array.
+The paths are resolved via [`globby`](https://github.com/sindresorhus/globby) internally, so you can use [globbing patterns](https://github.com/sindresorhus/globby#globbing-patterns), including **negative globs**.

 ```ts
 const orm = await MikroORM.init({